Communication Studies (CMST)

 Pre-requisites: junior-standing, CMST 461 and CMST 465.

-This course introduces the student to the creative process of campaign creation and management to help them master the elements of a strategic communication campaign through direct experience as a practitioner.
+Introduces the creative process of campaign creation and management to master the elements of a strategic communication campaign through direct experience as a practitioner.

 CMST 465.
 PUBLIC RELATIONS WRITING.
 5 Credits.